-Also, as the adult BSF lives for only a week or so & they don't have a mouth-part, they won't eat rotting stuff or cause any diseases.
+Also, as the adult BSF lives for only a week or so & they don't have a mouth-part, they won't eat rotting stuff, land on your food or cause any diseases.
 The adult soldier flies only drink at this stage.
 So water is good enough for them.
 Some growers mix sugary water for them.
-You can try experiment with this if you like.

 Check out this BSF laying eggs in cardboard close-up:

 The shorter & longer days difference is because of the temperature difference and other environmental or food factors.
 If there's still food around the space, the baby may stay there for longer to consume it.
 If there's too little food, they may turn charcoal & pupate sooner.

 In the cooler/winter months, the whole life cycle may take up to 5-6 months.
 In warmer climates, it's a very fast production cycle overall.
 The majority of the eating happens during the larvae stage.
 Even with less food, the little larvae won't die off.
 They are pretty durable & will only shrink in size when there's food shortage.
 If it gets below 20F (-6C), the larvae may die.

 If we take a look at their growing stages, you can see a great size difference.

 |Growth stage||Weight (grams)|

 |5 days old larvae||0.0012|